ls1intum/Ares/SECURITY.md

-# AJTS Security Policy
+# Ares Security Policy

 ## Supported Versions

-Currently, the only supported AJTS version is whatever the current one is (as shown in the [README](https://github.com/ls1intum/artemis-java-test-sandbox/blob/master/README.md)).
+Currently, the only supported Ares version is whatever the current one is (as shown in the [README](https://github.com/ls1intum/artemis-java-test-sandbox/blob/master/README.md)).
 See the [Wiki](https://github.com/MaisiKoleni/artemis-java-test-sandbox/wiki) for the changes and how to adjust your tests to them.

 ## Reporting a Vulnerability